Robert-van-Engelen/Forth500/manual.md

           2DUP <> WHILE \ and also while x'<>x
         REPEAT THEN
         DROP            \ -- x
-        R>DROP          \ drop a from the return stack THEN ;
+        RDROP           \ drop a from the return stack THEN ;

 Note that the second `WHILE` requires a `THEN` after `REPEAT`.
 For an